ikajic/python-in-science/README.md

 data[:,0]
 ```

-Navigate using the `cd` (change directory) command to the folder where the downloaded .csv file is contained.
+In IPython navigate using the `cd` (change directory) command to the folder where the downloaded .csv file is contained.
 To see in which folder you are at the moment use the `pwd` (print working directory).
 If you want to list all the files contained in the folder use `ls`.